nightrome/matconvnet-calvin/README.md

   (based on matconvnet-fcn, extended for arbitrary classes)
 - **Fully Convolutional Multi-Class Multipe Instance Learning** by Pathak et al.
   \[4\]
-  (based on matconvnet-fcn and a modified loss using the SegmentationLabelPresence layer)
+  (based on matconvnet-fcn and the SegmentationLossImage layer)

 **Installation:**
 - Install Matlab